lordfeck/last.played/README.md

 Last.Played
 ============
-No-frills PSGI application that will fetch the last played track of any Last.FM user.
-It also can fetch the user's top played track of all time, last week or last 12 months.
+No-frills PSGI application that will generate an embeddable widget card for any Last.FM user.
+It also offers a clean JSON API to fetch the last played track, the user's top played track of all time, last week or last 12 months.
+The [sample javascript](samples/fetch.js) demonstrates usage of the API.

 Requires a Last.FM API key and a few common Perl modules to work.